trent654321/COVID-Visualization-Project/README.md

 A config.py file that contains a variable called "database_URI" to configure SQLAlchemy, such as: database_URI = "postgresql://postgres:postgres@localhost:5432/Project3"

-This project contains:
+In addtion,this project contains:
-app.py          a file that contains the flask app create_dbs.py   a file that contains the code that creates the database tables and populates them with the daata from the csv files models.py       a file that contains the schema information that is used to create the tables.
+README.md       contains information about the project app.py          the flask app and routes create_dbs.py   contains the code that creates the database tables and populates them with the daata from the csv files models.py       contains the schema information that is used to create the tables. modify_date-format.py   modifies the date format of one of the downloaded CSV files.
+/templates/     contains layout.hmtl that contains the navbar and various templates that extend layout.html /static/        contains js files that load the visualizations /static/images  some png files of visualations that are loaded